Best movies on Netflix UK to watch right now (October 2020) - TheNewsTrace

 Adaptation.
 (2002)

-..And in case you’re a Spike Jonze fan, there’s excellent news for you – new to Netflix in October is that this ingenious comedy drama primarily based on the BAFTA-winning screenplay by earlier collaborator Charlie Kaufman.
-It includes a marvellous double flip by Nicolas Cage, who performs each a neurotic screenwriter with an uphill battle attempting to adapt a ebook into a movie script, and his interfering twin brother, who has determined to make a serial thriller of his personal.
-Meryl Streep additionally stars, and clearly has plenty of enjoyable.
+..And in the event you’re a Spike Jonze fan, there’s excellent news for you – new to Netflix in October is that this ingenious comedy drama based mostly on the BAFTA-winning screenplay by earlier collaborator Charlie Kaufman.
+It contains a marvellous double flip by Nicolas Cage, who performs each a neurotic screenwriter with an uphill battle making an attempt to adapt a guide into a movie script, and his interfering twin brother, who has determined to make a serial thriller of his personal.
+Meryl Streep additionally stars, and clearly has loads of enjoyable.

 Darkish and hilarious in equal measure.